AbdullahZuhair21/CRTP/README.md

 ## <span style="color:lightgreen">Methodology</span>
 Check DLL Hijacking from hacktricks FYR.

-Some servers rely on DLL files at the time, but if the DLL file that the server relies on is deleted, Windows will search it in several paths.
-Of course, please feel free to mention them to you.:
+Some servers rely on DLL files at the time, but if the DLL file that the server relies on is deleted, Windows will search it in several paths:

 -   The directory from which the application is loaded
 -   `C:\Windows\System32`